 What kinds of events does the Center host?

-The launch of the Center in Winter 2021 coincided with the quarter-long visit of Prof. Stephen Trzaskoma from the University of New Hampshire.
+The launch of the Center in Winter 2021 coincided with the quarter-long visit of Prof. Stephen Trzaskoma from the University of New Hampshire (now Dean of the College of Arts and Letters at California State University, Los Angeles).
 Its inaugural workshop, which took place at the beginning of March 2021, brought together faculty and graduate students of the ancient novel from North America and Europe.
-We plan to hold more of this kind of workshop, and also invite visiting speakers.

 If you are a prospective graduate student who is keen on ancient fiction, or a colleague in another department whose research interests fall under the umbrella of the Center, then please get in contact with us: